 Ballistic: Ecks vs. Sever has certainly been put together with a decent budget.
 Just about every action star under the sun – Chow Yun Fat, Vin Diesel, Jet Li, Wesley Snipes, Sylvester Stallone and Michelle Yeoh – was mentioned in either of the central roles at one point or another, before the film was finally cast with Antonio Banderas and Lucy Liu.
 The idea of Antonio Banderas as a burned-out and dangerous FBI agent seems promising – Banderas when he wants, case in point being Robert Rodriguez’s El Mariachi films, can project an electrifying presence and a dangerous sexuality.

 It was a decade before Wych Kaosayananda returned to direct another film.
-His only other work of genre interest has been Tekken: A Man Called X/Tekken 2: Kazuya’s Revenge (2014) based on the video combat game,
+His subsequently returned to genre material with Tekken: A Man Called X/Tekken 2: Kazuya’s Revenge (2014) based on the video combat game, the zombie film The Driver (2019) and the End of the World film Two of Us (2020).